 This shoe feels burly and protective, with a ton of rubberized overlays for added protection and durability, though surprisingly, they aren't heavier.
 They are about half an ounce per shoe lighter than the previous version, while the design remains virtually the same, so kudos to Salomon for improving on an already great product.
-For reference, they are virtually the same weight as the Hoka Speedgoat 3 and are lighter than the Salomon Speedcross 5.
+For reference, they are almost the same weight as larger Hokas and are lighter than the Salomon Speedcross 5.

 While these shoes feel very precise while running in them due to their amazingly conforming fit, they certainly are not super sensitive.
 There is a thick, dense piece of foam underfoot that does a great job of protecting the feet, but quite obviously also dampens most of the trail feel.

 That said, much of the thick foam is located under the heel, but under the forefoot the cushioning is thinner, allowing for a bit more trail feel in that area of the foot, and some added sensitivity.
 We think they strike a pretty fair balance, especially considering the level of foot protection.

 With such a high retail price, they are far and away the most expensive we have ever tested!
 That is a dubious distinction, and should rightly make you consider if this is the type of shoe you need.
 However, with the highest cost comes the highest performance.
 While we have run lots of miles in these shoes, and their predecessors, without experiencing early breakdowns, there are rumors online of some early mile durability concerns, which purchasers may want to consider.
 If this shoe fits you, then we think it is worth the money, but budget-conscious runners can find many other amazing shoes at a fraction of the cost.